-Although many LSM-trees such as RocksDB are initially designed for local SSDs, the multi-level nature of LSM-trees fits the tiered storage architecture.
-The upper levels contain the recently inserted and updated records and are therefore kept in fast storage such as local SSDs because they are more likely to be accessed in the near future.
-To improve the system's cost efficiency, the majority of records in the lower levels are placed in HDDs ~\cite{dong2021evolution, dong2021rocksdb} or low-tier cloud storage based on HDDs~\cite{dong2023disaggregating}.
-HDDs exhibit higher latency and lower bandwidth than SSDs, but they are much cheaper.
+Although many LSM-trees such as RocksDB are initially designed for local SSDs, the multi-level nature of LSM-trees is a good fit for the tiered storage architecture.
+The upper levels contain the recently inserted and updated records and are therefore kept in the fast storage such as local SSDs because they are more likely to be accessed in the near future.
+To improve the system's cost efficiency, the majority of records in the lower levels are placed in HDDs~\cite{dong2021evolution, dong2021rocksdb} or low-tier cloud storage based on HDDs~\cite{dong2023disaggregating}.
+HDDs exhibit higher latency than SSDs, but they are much cheaper.
 For example, the unit price for a 20TB Seagate Enterprise HDD Exos X20 today is $6.75\times$ cheaper than a 7.68TB SAMSUNG Enterprise SSD PM9A3~\cite{Seagate-Exos-X20,SAMSUNG-PM9A3}.
 That means a tiered storage with a size ratio of 1:10 based on these hardware can reduce the storage cost by $77\%$ compared to pure SSDs of the same capacity.